tkhudson/tkhudson.github.io/_posts/2024-02-16-Provision-linux-server-for-flask-webapp.markdown

 - azure
 category: blog
 author: Tyler
-description: "Utilizing IaC for deploying Web App to Azure"
+description: "Use a linux vm to host your Flask web app."
 ---

 # Purpose